Frustrated teachers demand better pay at packed Livingston school board meeting

 Regardless, teachers say they want transparency from the board, with things getting heated during the meeting Thursday.

 The superintendent recently released some items that would change teachers' schedules because the tax failed.
-They include possibly ending the school year early and a four-day work week.
+They include possibly ending the school year early and a four-day workweek.

 These ideas will be talked about in the future, but other proposals like discontinuing after-school clubs were not popular.
-Teachers they want to keep them because they help students, but they want to be compensated for it.
+Teachers say they want to keep them because they help students, but they want to be compensated for it.

 There will be other meetings in the future to talk about some of the superintendent's proposals.
 In the meantime, board members say they're adamant about getting teachers the pay they deserve.